4myc/trip-planner-frontend/README.md

 ## Usage
+1. Open the front-end and back-end folders in separate terminal windows.
-1. Inside the back-end folder in the terminal, run the following:
+2. Inside the back-end folder in the terminal, run the following:
 ```
 bundle install
 rails db:create